maythovens-third/Products/README.md

 The following instructions will help get the server up and running:

 - `npm install` - installs app and development dependencies
-- `npm dev` - start the app with nodemon, or start normally with `npm start`
+- `npm run dev` - start the app with nodemon, or start normally with `npm start`
 - In the `db` folder, view the `PG` connection object in `db.js`.
 Input your Postgres credentials either here or `export` them into environment variables.
 The database value can be left as `products`.
 The following snippet is what to look for:

 ```js